osneks/wallpaper-picker-awww/README.md

 should self-correct on the next one.
 If every apply is consistently slow, build the native thumbnailer (`./install.sh --with-native`) — full-size image decoding on every render is the usual cause.

+**Set-dir on an old build (no such command)?**
+Older versions had separate `wallpick -o` overlay mode and a plain windowed mode.
+The app is now overlay-only, and `set-dir` ships by default — just re-run `./install.sh` from this archive.

 **Overlay keybind does nothing.**
 1. Confirm the shim built: `ls overlay/liblayer-shell-shim.so` inside the